drewsamsen/sr-cards-api/docs/decks.md

 }
 ```

-The `reviewMetrics` object provides predicted due dates for the card based on different review ratings:

-- `again`: When the card should be reviewed if rated "Again" (typically the next day)
-- `hard`: When the card should be reviewed if rated "Hard" (typically a few days later)
-- `good`: When the card should be reviewed if rated "Good" (typically a week later)
-- `easy`: When the card should be reviewed if rated "Easy" (typically two weeks later)

 The `dailyProgress` object provides information about the user's progress toward their daily limits:

 - `newCardsSeen`: Number of new cards reviewed in the last 24 hours